 Depending on your site deployment, you may need to perform some additional steps to ensure that your site is configured properly to use the new machine name:

 - If you've enabled HTTPS for your site and your certificate was using the previous machine name, you'll need to generate a new certificate and configure your site to use it.
-For full instructions, see Enable HTTPS on ArcGIS Server.
+For full instructions, see Secure ArcGIS Server communication..

 - If you've configured ArcGIS Web Adaptor to use your previous machine name, you'll need to configure it with a new URL that uses the updated machine name.
 For full instructions, see Configure ArcGIS Web Adaptor after installation.